An Overview of Owning and Running An Antique Business

-The business of buying and selling antiques is a wonderful experience for anyone with an entrepreneurial spirit and, surprisingly enough, it takes far less investment capital than one might think.
+The business of buying and selling antiques is a wonderful experience for anyone with an entrepreneurial spirit.

 For many, “antiquing” begins as a hobby that can quickly evolve into a passion.
 Many collectors develop a true “love” for certain collectible items.